lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 end
 ```

-This follows the Lily convention because the function has one responsibility, uses descriptive names, keeps control flow flat, avoids `else` and `elseif`, uses generalized iteration, uses `continue`, and exposes clear types.
+This follows the Lily convention because the function has one defined responsibility, uses descriptive names, keeps control flow flat, avoids `else` and `elseif`, uses generalized iteration, uses `continue`, and exposes clear types.

 ---